cobussmit74/jasmine-focus-reminder/README.md

 1. Copy the *pre-commit* file into the */.get/hooks/* folder of your local repository.
 2. Remove the *pre-commit.sample* file if it exists.
 3. Configure the *sourceFolder* and *testFilesEndWith* variables at the top of the script to match your project structure.
+   By default the script will scan the *./source/* folder looking for files ending with *spec.js* / *specs.js*
 4. Laugh out load at the peasants who still accidently commit focused tests!

 ## Usage